fbelavenuto/arpl/README.md

 I developed a simple patch to no longer display the DUMMY port error on models without device-tree, the user will be able to install without having to worry about it.

+# All in One Loader - Confirmed working

+- CPU:
+  - Intel (looks like all)
+  - AMD (working for me with 5600X, if not use manual setup and select V1000)

+- Ethernet:
+  - Aquantia AQtion AQC107 / AQC111 / AQC113
+  - Intel E1000 / E1000e
+  - Realtek RTL 8125 / 8169
+  - VMWare VMXNet3
+  - VirtIO Net

+- SAS/SCSI:
+  - VMWare PVSCSI (with Comandline - SataPortMap = 1)
+  - VirtIO SCSI (with Comandline - SataPortMap = 1)

+- SATA:
+  - VMWare SATA
+  - Intel Native SATA 4th to 12th Gen

 # Thanks

-All code was based on the work of TTG, pocopico, jumkey and others involved in continuing TTG's original redpill-load project.
+All code was based on the work of TTG, pocopico, jumkey, fbelavenuto and others involved in continuing TTG's original redpill-load project.

 More information will be added in the future.